VA Loan Myths

-If you take some of these myths at face value without researching them, you could end up missing out on one of the best mortgage products available.
+If you were to take these myths at face value without doing your own research, you might miss out on one of the best mortgage products available.
 Here’s the truth to some of the biggest myths surrounding VA loans:

-Because of how useful VA loans can be, some people believe that they’re too good to be true.
-The myth that VA loans can only be used once is completely false, but it’s easy to see why people might think this.
+Because of how useful VA loans can be, some people believe they’re too good to be true.
+The myth VA loans can only be used once is completely false, but it’s easy to see where this mistaken idea might have come from.
 If you currently have a VA loan, you are not eligible for a second one.

-However, this doesn’t mean you aren’t eligible for a second VA loan.
+However, this doesn’t mean you aren’t eligible for a second VA loan ever again.

-Nobody is guaranteed any type of mortgage, regardless of which mortgage program they’re applying for or if they’re veterans.
-You have to be approved for a mortgage, which means — depending on which program you choose — meeting credit requirements, a specific debt-to-income ratio, among other factors.
+Nobody is guaranteed any type of mortgage, regardless of which mortgage program they’re applying for or whether they’re veterans.
+You must be approved for a mortgage, which means — depending on which program you choose — meeting credit requirements and having a specific debt-to-income ratio, among other factors.

-When a lender says that a VA loan is “guaranteed,” they mean that the VA backs the loan.
-The VA guarantee is there to tell veterans that they can get a mortgage with no required downpayment, competitive mortgage rates and other benefits.
+When a lender says a VA loan is “guaranteed,” they mean the VA backs the loan.
+The VA guarantee is there to tell veterans they can get a mortgage with no required down payment, competitive mortgage rates and other benefits.

 You can learn more about what “guaranteed” means here.

 It is true that VA appraisals can be stricter than an appraisal with a different mortgage type.
-However, that doesn’t mean they’re impossible to pass, and many VA home buyers don’t have any trouble with the VA appraisal at all.
+But that doesn’t mean they’re impossible to pass, and many VA home buyers don’t have any trouble with the VA appraisal at all.
 Because the VA is backing the home, they want to confirm it’s in good and livable condition before they approve any type of loan.

 If you are applying for a VA loan and want to have a quick, speedy appraisal process, check here for some tips on how to pass the appraisal.

-There’s no denying that home prices have increased over the past decade.
-This has made homes harder to afford for many would-be home buyers, since downpayments are usually used to lower the costs of monthly payments.
+There’s no denying home prices have increased over the past decade.
+This has made homes harder to afford for many would-be home buyers, since down payments are usually used to lower the costs of monthly payments.
 The higher the downpayment, the lower the monthly payments.

-Here’s the truth: with a VA loan, you don’t need to make a downpayment and you can still afford a house.
-The key to buying an affordable home isn’t the size of the downpayment, but finding a home that’s within your means.
+Here’s the truth: with a VA loan, you don’t need to make a down payment and you can still afford a house.
+The key to buying an affordable home isn’t the size of the down payment, but finding a home within your means.

-Plenty of VA members purchase a home without a large downpayment.
-In March, the average downpayment for a VA loan was just two percent – below the minimum of 3.5% required by FHA loans, and much lower than the traditional 20%.
+Many VA members purchase a home without a large down payment.
+In March, the average down payment for a VA loan was just two percent – below the minimum 3.5% required by FHA loans, and much lower than the traditional 20%.

-There is some truth to this myth.
 When comparing FHA loans, conventional loans and VA loans, VA loans are typically the slowest program.
-According to mortgage software giant Ellie Mae, VA loans took an average of 46 days to close during a 90-day period.
+According to mortgage software giant Ellie Mae’s October 2019 report, VA loans took an average of 48 days to close.

 So yes, a VA loan is likely going to take longer to close than another program.
-However, a difference of 3-4 days is small when you recognize how much lower VA rates are.
-Also, you won’t be required to make a downpayment with a VA loan.
+However, a difference of 3-4 days is small when you consider how much lower VA rates are.

 VA loans are slower than other mortgage types, but they do not take forever.